Marvellordz/50-Days-of-Code/README.md

 # Day 11: String reverser
 This is a program to reverse string.
 Type ina word and it will return the reversed word.

+#Day 12: Palindrome Checker
+A palindrome is a word that remains the same when spelt either forward or backward. this program checks for a word to see if it is a palindrome